-- 1. For the fiscal year ended .December 31, 2017 - 2.
-SEC Identification Number 9142 - 3.
-BIR Tax Identification No. 000=194-408-000 - 4.
-Exact name of issuer as specified in its charter METRO GLOBAL HOLDINGS CORPORATION - 5.
-Metro Manila, Philippines Province, Country or other jurisdiction of incorporation or organization

-(SEC Use Only) Industry Classification
+1. For the fiscal year ended December 31 , 2018 2.
+SEC Identification Number 9142 3.
+BIR Tax Identification No. 000-194-408-000 4.
+Exact name of issuer as specified in its charter METRO GLOBAL HOLDINGS CORPORATION ] juri etro Manila, Philippines Province, Country or other sdiction of incorporation or anization (SEC Use Only) Industry Classification Code: 7.
+Mezzanine Floor, Renaissance Towers Pasig City, Metro Manila, Philippines Address of principal office , Meralco Avenue 1600.
+Postal Code 8. +632-6336205 Issuer's telephone number, including a area code

-Code:

-- 7. Mezzanine Floor, Renaissance Towers, Meralco Avenue

-Pasig City, Metro Manila, Philippines

-Address of principal office

-Postal Code

-- 8. +632-6336205 Issuer's telephone number, including area code

-- n.a.
+9. n.a.
 Former name, former address, and former fiscal year, if changed since last report.

-INTEGRATED ANNUAL CORPORATE GOVERNANCE REPORT COMPLIANT/ NON- COMPLIANT ADDITIONAL INFORMATION EXPLANATION vernance Responsibilities ded by a competer nt, working board to foster the long- term success istent with its corporate objectives and the long- 1.
-Board is composed of directors with collective working knowledge, experience or expertise that is relevant to the company's industry/sector.
-Compliant Please refer to company website Link: Board of Directors Trainings attended by the Directors for 2017 (Other Directors) 2.
+INTEGRATED ANNUAL CORPORATE GOVERNANCE REPORT COMPLIANT/ NON- COMPLIANT ADDITIONAL INFORMATION EXPLANATION The Board's Gov vernance Responsibilities , , , nt, working board to foster the long- term succes istent with its corporate objectives and the long- • Board is composed of directors with collective working knowledge, experience or expertise that is relevant to the company's industry/sector.
 Board has an appropriate mix of competence and expertise.
-Compliant Trainings attended by the Directors for 2017 (Mr. Eduardo Santos) 3.
+Compliant Compliant Please refer to company website Link: Board of Directors Trainings attended by the Directors on Dec.6 2018 Trainings attended by the Directors on 3.
 Directors remain qualified for their positions individually and collectively to enable them to fulfill their roles and responsibilities and respond to the needs of the organization.
-Compliant Link: MGH Amended By-Laws Article III-Board of Directors Section 2-Qualifications (page 3) Recommendation 1.2 Board is composed of a majority of non-executive directors.
-Compliant Annex "11" Link: SEC Form 17-C dated 4/12/18 Election of Mr.Jaime M. Cacho (4/12/18) as replacement for Director Mr. Enrique A. Sobrepeña, Jr. (12/31/17) Recommendation 1.3
+Compliant Dec.18 2018 Link: MGH Amended By-Laws Article III- Board of Directors Section 2-Qualifications (page 3) Recommendation 1.2 1.
+Board is composed of a majority of non-executive directors.
+Compliant Annex "1" Link: SEC Form 17-C dated 4/12/18 Election of Mr. Jaime M. Cacho (4/12/18) as replacement for Director Mr. Enrique A. Sobrepeña, Jr. (12/31/17)